sprejerlaila/jekyll-uno/_posts/2019-01-05-Analyzing WhatsApp messages part 2.md

+---
-# Analyzing WhatsApp messages with Python, (part 2)
+title:  "Analyzing WhatsApp messages with Python (part 2)"
+date:   2019-01-05 15:04:23
+categories: [jekyll]
+tags: [jekyll]
+comments: true
+---

-In [part 1](link a la parte1) of this blogpost I walked through loading and cleaning my WhatsApp history, so now let's do some NLP and look at the content!
+In [part 1](http://lailasprejer.com/2018/Analyzing-whatsapp-messages-part-1/) of this blogpost I walked through loading and cleaning my WhatsApp history, so now let's do some NLP and look at the content!

 In case you are not familiar with NLP, here's some basic terminology: